bytewax/bytewax/docs/guide/concepts/joins.md

 this.

-For the details of all the types of windows you can define and explanation of the parameters, see our
-<project:/user_guide/concepts/windowing.md>.
-We're going to use a
-simple 1 hour tumbling window; the previous window closes and the next window starts at the top of each hour.
+For the details of all the types of windows you can define and explanation of the parameters, see <project:#xref-windowing>.
+We're going to use a simple 1 hour tumbling window; the previous window closes and the next window starts at the top of each hour.
 We'll be using event time.

 ```python
 from datetime import timedelta, datetime, timezone